mpooni23/cse15l-lab-reports/LabReport2.md

 url.getpath() <- /add-message
 url.getQuery() <- s=Hello
 String[] parameters = url.getQuery().split("=") <- parameters[0] = "s"; parameters[1] = "Hello"
 String s = "1.
-Hello"
+Hello\n"
 String.Format(s)
 ```

 **3. How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.**

-for each specific request, if it is a add-message request the passed in string is appended to the String s.
+For each specific request, if it is a add-message request the passed in string is appended to the String s.
 Also the index is incremented to point to the next string to be appended.
+When the path is just "\", the contents of the String s is returned, none of the values get affected.

 ![Image](Add message 2.png)